aaronparker/aaronparker.github.io/_posts/2015-01-14-project-vrc-vdi-sbc-2015-survey.md

 ---
 id: 3796
-title: 'Participate in the Project VRC &#8220;State of the VDI and SBC union 2015&#8221; survey'
+title: 'Participate in the Project VRC "State of the VDI and SBC union 2015" survey'
 date: 2015-01-14T22:00:07+10:00
 author: Aaron Parker
 layout: post